Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: Introduction

 \section{Introduction}

-String diagrams are a diagrammatic syntax for reasoning algebraically about component-based systems, which in the last few years have found application across diverse fields, including quantum computation~\cite{kissinger-quantum}, digital~\cite{Ghica17} and electrical circuits~\cite{BoisseauSobocinski21,BonchiPSZ19} , machine learning~\cite{CruttwellGGWZ22}, concurrency theory~\cite{BonchiHPSZ19}, control theory~\cite{BaezErbele-CategoriesInControl,Bonchi0Z21}, and linguistics~\cite{SadrzadehCC13} amongst others.
-Compared to traditional syntax, the use of string diagrams allows to neatly visualise resource exchange and message passing between different parts of a system, which is pivotal in studying subtle interactions such as those arising in concurrent processes and quantum computation.
+String diagrams are a graphical language for morphisms of categories.
+Their use has been popularised in the context of monoidal categories, by the seminal works of Kelly, Laplaza, Joyal, and Street~\cite{Kelly1980CoherenceFC,JOYAL199155}.
+In more recent years, string diagrams have found applications in diverse fields, including quantum computation~\cite{kissinger-quantum}, digital~\cite{Ghica17} and electrical circuits~\cite{BoisseauSobocinski21,BonchiPSZ19}, machine learning~\cite{CruttwellGGWZ22}, concurrency theory~\cite{BonchiHPSZ19}, control theory~\cite{BaezErbele-CategoriesInControl,Bonchi0Z21}, and linguistics~\cite{SadrzadehCC13} among others.
+Compared to traditional syntax, string diagrams allow one to neatly visualise resource-exchange and message-passing between different parts of a system, which is pivotal in studying the subtle interactions that arise in concurrent processes and quantum computation, for example.
 Moreover, we can reason with string diagrams both combinatorially and as syntactic, inductively defined objects, which enables forms of compositional analysis typical of programming language semantics.
+We refer to \cite{piedeleu2023introduction} for a recent survey of string diagrams in computer science, and \cite{Selinger2011,Hinze_Marsden_2023} for a survey of diagrammatic languages to account for various kinds of categorical structures.

 A cornerstone of string diagrammatic approaches is the possibility of performing \emph{diagrammatic reasoning}: transforming a string diagram according to a certain rewrite rule, which replaces a sub-diagram with a different one.
-A set of such rules, which typically preserve the semantics of the model, may represent for instance a compilation procedure~\cite{MuroyaG19}, the realisation of a specification~\cite{Bonchi0Z21}, or a refinement of system behaviour~\cite{BonchiHPS17}.
+A set of such rules, which typically preserve the semantics of the model, may represent for instance a compilation procedure~\cite{MuroyaG19}, the realisation of a specification~\cite{Bonchi0Z21}, a refinement of system behaviour~\cite{BonchiHPS17}.

 Compared to traditional term rewriting, a mathematical theory of string diagram rewriting poses new challenges.
 Formally, string diagrams are graphical representations of morphisms in a category, typically assumed in applications to be a symmetric monoidal category (SMC).
 In order to perform a rewrite step, we need to match the left-hand side of a rewrite rule to a sub-diagram of a given string diagram.
 For instance, consider the rewrite rule as on the left below, and the string diagram on the right.